-Know the items you’re looking for and don’t give yourself too much time to browse.
-This will only give you time to spend money that you’re trying to save.
+Know the items you’re looking for, and don’t give yourself too much time to browse.
+That will only give you time to spend the money you’re trying to save.

 20. Keep your eyes open for new with tags.

 These are by far my favorite finds.
 I can’t tell you how many things I’ve found with tags still on them.
-Just this past week, I found a jacket, pants, and a sweater that were brand new.
-The pants were $5 and the tag said $58!!!
+I found a jacket, pants, and a brand-new sweater this past week.
+The pants were $5, and the tag said $58!!!

 Final Thoughts on 20 Ways To Save Money When Thrift Store Shopping

 Thrift stores are a great place to find inexpensive items for home and clothing, but there’s more than meets the eye.
-The thrift store shopping tips we’ve provided will help you save money while finding your next treasure without breaking the bank or going into debt.
-And let’s face it – shopping at thrift stores is a whole lot of fun!
+The thrift store shopping tips will help you save money while finding your next treasure without breaking the bank or going into debt.
+And let’s face it – shopping at thrift stores is fun!

-Remember that it is important not just to buy what you want but stick to what you need.
-Set limits on yourself when thrifting so that you don’t break your budget in pursuit of an expensive item with tags still attached.
+Remember that it is important not just to buy what you want but also to stick to what you need.
+Set limits on yourself when thrifting so you don’t break your budget in pursuit of an expensive item with attached tags.

-It’s easy to save money when thrift store shopping when you have these tips.
+It’s easy to save money when you have these tips in thrift store shopping.

-Now go out there and find some great deals on clothes, furniture, decor, and anything else that catches your eye.
-You’ll be surprised at what you can come up with if you just think outside the box!
+Now go out there and find fantastic deals on clothes, furniture, decor, and anything else that catches your eye.
+You’ll be surprised at what you can develop if you think outside the box!